hypertrace/hypertrace-ui/README.md

 ## The Essentials

-Let's talk about the essentials for the development in the hypertrace-ui.
+Let's talk about the essentials for development in hypertrace-ui.

 ### Angular Specifics